jordandouglas/GammaSpikeModel/README.md

 ## Hypothesis testing

 The `useSpikeModel` parameter can be used for hypothesis testing.
 When this parameter is 1, the spike model is being used, and when 0 the relaxed clock.
 Every dataset is different, with some strongly favouring one model over the other, and others being uncertain.
-If the average value of `useSpikeModel` is over 0.9, there is strong support in favour of punctuated equilibrium.

 By default, the model indicator `useSpikeModel` has a Bernoulli(0.5) prior distribtuion, meaning that the spike model is *a priori* assumed to be correct with 0.5 probability.
+If the average value of `useSpikeModel` is over 0.91 (corresponding to a Bayes factor of 10 in this case) there is strong support in favour of punctuated equilibrium.